 1. Faithful Restoration

-This is for photographers and archivists.
-You want the image to look exactly like the original, just sharper and larger.
+These upscalers want the image to look exactly like the original, just sharper and larger.
 You do not want the AI to invent new details.
-If the subject has blue eyes, they must stay blue.
+If the subject has big pores eyes, they need to stay big.
 If the texture of the fabric is denim, it shouldn’t turn into silk.

 - Goal: Fidelity.